 Prior to acceptance, it is required that each student enrolled be fully potty-trained.
 The student must be able to take care of his or her own toilet functions without the assistance of any other person.
 Therefore, for health reasons, no form of diapers, pull-ups, training pants, or other training aids are allowed.

-A copy of the birth certificate, military I.D., or other appropriate legal documents must be provided by July 1, 2023 in order to verify the birth date and legal name shown on the enrollment form.
+A copy of the birth certificate, or other appropriate legal documents must be provided by at registration in order to verify the birth date and legal name shown on the enrollment form.